Cedric1910/classical_games/README.md

 - currently score in Tetris sometimes changes to 'NaN' when a new row is completed.
 Trying to find out why this is. (fixed)
 - display isn't very flexible when moving brownser dimensions as I havent got round to doing it.
+- very rarely a TypeError will occur when creating a new stage based on the player pos in the higher levels.
+I believe this is due to the indices not being officially created yet even though they should be with the original createStage method.